guillemcordoba/reveal.js-animate/README.md

 # reveal.js-animate

-A [Reveal.js](https://revealjs.com/) plugin to eliminate line breaks in &lt;pre&gt; tags in lines that don't contain anything other than an html tag.
+A [Reveal.js](https://revealjs.com/) plugin that adds new animations styles

 ## Installation